Art-mj1/Art-mj1/README.md

 - 🔭 I’m all ears to other ideas
 - 🌱 I’m currently learning front-end develop
 - 👯 I want to efficient Web & App developer next 10 years.
-- 😄 I like listening k-balad music and I like swimming at swimming pool
+- 😄 I like listening K-balad music and I like swimming at swimming pool

 ## My Stack
   <div style="flex">